Dinty1/TacoScript/README.md

     tacotale
     tacoprint <text>

-Seperate all functions with a semicolon.
+Seperate all commands with a semicolon.